-->

-Now most cinematic concoctions are a cacophony of creative claptrap conjoined cohesively to collate a collaboration of considerable consequence.
+What Just Happened?
+Cover Most cinematic concoctions are a cacophony of creative claptrap conjoined cohesively to collate a collaboration of considerable consequence.
 Or am I just talking crap?
-Anyway, who cares.
-Just shut your trap and watch this 95 minute movie made in 2008, Directed by Barry Levinson; and Starring: Robert De Niro, Bruce Willis, Catherine Keener, with Sean Penn.
+Anyway, who cares?
+Just shut your trap and watch this 95-minute movie made in 2008.
+It was directed by Barry Levinson and starred Robert De Niro, Bruce Willis, Catherine Keener, and Sean Penn.

 What Just Happened? - Bitter Hollywood Tales from the Front Line